Cincinnati Dental Bridges by Top Cosmetic Dentists

-As a family dentist in Cincinnati, seeing patients of all ages, I get many questions about cosmetic dentistry products and procedures.
+As a family dentist in Cincinnati, seeing patients of all ages, we get many questions about cosmetic dentistry products and procedures.
 One common question is this: What is a dental bridge?

 However, there are different types of dental bridges, and your dentist will select the option that is best suited to the patient’s specific needs – several are available.
 Dental bridges, sometimes called fixed partial dentures, are made to anchor to the teeth on either side of the gap.
 This enables the denture to be removed for daily cleaning.
 These false teeth can also be anchored by dental implants.
 Dentures can also be anchored by bonding them to the teeth on either side.
 This would require the teeth to be fitted with implant crowns so that the dentures can be properly and permanently set in place.

 Types of Dental Bridges

 Porcelain is considered to be the most durable and more natural in appearance, so it is frequently used in making replacement teeth.
 This is true not only for dental bridges but for tooth veneers, dental implants and dentures.

 Benefits of Dental Bridges

 A dental bridge will provide several benefits for the patient: